silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/03_Campaigns/Starting a new campaign.md

 title: Campaigns
 summary: Create and group new content together to be released all at once.
-Complete with access controls, allowing several people to work together seamlessly on a single campaign.

 # Starting a New Campaign

+<div class="note" markdown="1"> This section of User help is still a work in progress. </div>